cherryramatisdev/monadic-exceptions/README.md

 - Initially I'm planning just to provide a interface between `Exception -> Result[Failure(), Success()]` where I try to provide as much information I can get from that exception so it's easier for you to manage it.

+## Disclaimers

+Today we only support `Proc` as a parameter to the `from_exception` method because I still didn't discover a nice way to manage method references.